Search

 The afternoon Gund Kwok performance may be adapted to an indoor event in the event of rain or inclement weather.

 Come welcome the Year of the Snake with a vibrant festival heralding new beginnings and the coming of spring!
-Reserve your tickets for PEM’s annual Dragon Dance at 10:30 am, and enjoy a scavenger hunt, art making and guided tours of Yin Yu Tang in the afternoon.
+Enjoy a scavenger hunt, art making and guided tours of Yin Yu Tang.

 Lunar New Year is celebrated in many Asian countries, including China, Vietnam, Korea, Singapore and Malaysia.
 While some traditions are shared across countries, others are unique to one region, community or national cultural identity.
 Our programming this year focuses on Chinese cultural traditions.

-Please note that museum galleries will not open until after the performance concludes.
+Please note that museum galleries will not open until after the morning performance concludes.

 Dance Performance | Gund Kwok: Asian Women’s Lion and Dragon Dance Troupe